harukaeru/KaeruParser/README.md

 ```

-If you want to know more, run `py.test` command for test and then go to `tests` directory.
+If you want to know more, run `py.test` command for test and read sources in `tests` directory.